flukehan/MixERP/src/FrontEnd/MixERP.Net.FrontEnd/db/readme.md

 * **Incremental blank SQL script** is blank database generation script of current version which includes past versions as well.
 * **Incremental sample SQL script** is sample database generation script of current version which includes past versions as well.
 * **Patch SQL script** upgrdes past versions of database

+#Remember
+These are the latest database scripts:

+* blank-db.sql (for creating a blank database)
+* sample-db.sql (for creating a sample database)
+* patch.sql (for updating the previous database version)